 "I haven't had a close look at who the French have got (in that position), but Nabil is a good player."

-Bentaleb's latest outing came in Tottenham's 3-1 victory at Swansea City on Sunday, with an Emmanuel Adebayor double and an own goal from Chico Flores securing the points for the visitors, before Wilfried Bony notched a late consolation for the hosts.
+Bentaleb's latest outing came in Tottenham's 3-1 victory at Swansea City on Sunday, with an Emmanuel Adebayor double and an own goal from Chico Flores securing the points for Tottenham, before Wilfried Bony notched a late consolation for the home team.